rbms-bsc/DCRMR/_pages/PPDM/Place-of-publication.md

 ## 4.201.95 Place names that are grammatically inseparable parts of other areas, etc.

-<a name="4.201.95.1">4.201.95.1</a> If the place of publication appears only as a grammatically inseparable part of another area and is transcribed there, or appears only as a grammatically inseparable part of the [statement of publication](/DCRMR/ppdm/Statement of publication/) and is transcribed there, supply the place of publication in square brackets.
+<a name="4.201.95.1">4.201.95.1</a> If the place of publication appears only as a grammatically inseparable part of another area and is transcribed there, or appears only as a grammatically inseparable part of the [Statement of publication](/DCRMR/ppdm/Statement of publication/) and is transcribed there, supply the place of publication in square brackets.
 Use a modern English form of the name, if there is one.

 >Example:
 ><CITE>[Munich] : Durch Peter Clement, Kunstführer zu München</CITE>

 ## 4.201.96 Fictitious or incorrect places of publication

-<a name="4.201.96.1">4.201.96.1</a> If the place of publication appearing on the manifestation is known to be fictitious or incorrect, transcribe it nonetheless and make an explanatory [note on publication statement](/DCRMR/ppdm/Note-on-publication-statement/).
+<a name="4.201.96.1">4.201.96.1</a> If the place of publication appearing on the manifestation is known to be fictitious or incorrect, transcribe it nonetheless and make an explanatory [Note on publication statement](/DCRMR/ppdm/Note-on-publication-statement/).
 If the actual place is known, or can be reasonably surmised, supply a correction in square brackets.
-Use a modern English form of name, if there is one, and give the basis for the correction in a [note on publication statement](/DCRMR/ppdm/Note-on-publication-statement/) (see [4.206.4.2](/DCRMR/ppdm/Note-on-publication-statement/#4.206.4.2)).
+Use a modern English form of name, if there is one, and give the basis for the correction in a [Note on publication statement](/DCRMR/ppdm/Note-on-publication-statement/) (see [4.206.4.2](/DCRMR/ppdm/Note-on-publication-statement/#4.206.4.2)).

 >Example:
 >Place of publication: <CITE>Londres [i.e. Paris]</CITE>
 >Note on publication statement: <CITE>Actual place of publication from: Weller, E.O.
 Falsche Druckorte</CITE>

 ## 4.201.97 No place of publication
 <a name="4.201.97.1">4.201.97.1</a> If no place of publication appears on the manifestation but is known, supply it in square brackets.
 Use a modern English form of the name, if there is one, and include the name of the larger jurisdiction if considered necessary for identification.
-Use the location associated with the first transcribed [publication statement](/DCRMR/ppdm/Publication-statement/) if one is present.
-Provide a justification for the supplied place in a [note on publication statement](/DCRMR/ppdm/Note-on-publication-statement/) if necessary (see [4.206.4.3](/DCRMR/ppdm/Note-on-publication-statement/#4.206.4.3)).
+Use the location associated with the first transcribed [Publication statement](/DCRMR/ppdm/Publication-statement/) if one is present.
+Provide a justification for the supplied place in a [Note on publication statement](/DCRMR/ppdm/Note-on-publication-statement/) if necessary (see [4.206.4.3](/DCRMR/ppdm/Note-on-publication-statement/#4.206.4.3)).

 >Example:
 >Place of publication: <CITE>[Cambridge, Mass.] : Printed by Samuel Green, 1668</CITE>
 >Note on publication statement: <CITE>Samuel Green was located in Cambridge, Mass., from 1660 to 1672</CITE>

-<a name="4.201.97.2">4.201.97.2</a> If the place name of the publication has changed over time, supply the place name appropriate to the [date of publication](/DCRMR/ppdm/Date-of-publication/) if known (e.g., Leningrad, not Saint Petersburg, for works resources in that city between 1924 and 1991).
+<a name="4.201.97.2">4.201.97.2</a> If the place name of the publication has changed over time, supply the place name appropriate to the [Date of publication](/DCRMR/ppdm/Date-of-publication/) if known (e.g., Leningrad, not Saint Petersburg, for works resources in that city between 1924 and 1991).
 If considered necessary for identification, also supply the modern place name and the name of the larger jurisdiction.

 >Example:
 ><CITE>[Christiania i.e. Oslo]</CITE>